 The purchase method of accounting is used to account for the acquisition of subsidiaries by ING Belgium.
 The cost of an acquisition is measured as the fair value of the assets given, equity instruments issued and liabilities incurred or assumed on the exchange date Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are initially measured at their fair value on the acquisition date, irrespective of the extent of any minority interest.
 The excess of the acquisition cost over the fair value of the bank's share in the identifiable net assets acquired is recorded as goodwill.
-If the acquisition cost is less than the fair value of the bank's share in the net assets of the subsidiary acquired, the difference is directly recognised in the income statement.
+If the acquisition cost is less than the fair value of the bank's share in the income statement.
 The badwill is only recognised in the income statement after reassessment that all assets acquired and liabilities assumed were correctly identified.